-Upgrade your car's performance and handling while also adding the visual appeal of carbon fiber.
-Exquisite hand layup and innovative carbon fiber tailored fiber placement result in the first-of-a-kind aftermarket wheel: the E2.
+Reduce weight and improve your Subaru’s performance and handling while also adding the visual appeal of carbon fiber.
+Our unique one-piece carbon fiber composite design results in the first-of-a-kind aftermarket wheel: the E2.

 Weight: 17 pounds

 Rating: Vehicles up to 6,800 lbs (rated by axle)

 The lighter the wheel, the lower the rotational inertia – resulting in less force required to move the wheel forward.
 As a premium carbon fiber composite wheel, the E2 saves a significant amount of weight compared to aluminum and steel wheels.
 Testing has demonstrated that a 10lb weight saving per wheel translates into faster lap times of as much as 5.3%.

 Simply put, lighter objects require less work to slow and stop.
 The E2 carbon fiber wheel is up to 45% lighter than equivalent steel or aluminum wheels.
 Testing has demonstrated that the E2 wheel can reduce braking and coasting distances from 60-1 mile per hour by as much as 3.6%.

 Reducing unsprung weight minimizes the suspension’s effort to keep your wheels firmly on the road surface.
 Each E2 carbon fiber wheel removes up to 10 lbs of unsprung weight from the system, allowing the suspension to perform that much better.
 The resulting improvement in tire contact leads to enhanced steering response and sharper handling.
 Whether on the road, the track, or both, E2 carbon fiber wheels will take your driving experience to an entirely new level.